 St. Louis County Parks

 St. Louis County Parks offer several campgrounds.
 Situated at the foothills of the gentle Ozark mountains, Greensfelder Park (4515 Hencken Road, St. Louis, Mo., 63069) provides a great change of scenery.
 Sioux Passage Park (17930 Old Jamestown Road, St. Louis, Mo., 63034) offers horseback riding and fishing, as well as boat access to the Missouri River.
 Steep bluffs, rugged woods and prairie grasses make West Tyson Park (131 N. Outer Road East, St. Louis, Mo., 63025) a perfect spot to unwind.
-Campsites start at $8 per night.
+Campsites vary from $10 to $25/night; camping lodges range from $30 to $50/night..
 Visit stlouisco.com/ParksandRecreation or call 314-615-4FUN.

 St. Charles County Parks

 Klondike Park, located on Hwy.
 94 South between Defiance and Augusta, offers river access and sweeping views of the Missouri River Valley.
 Tent sites start at $7; cabins are $65.
 Visit the parks website or call 636-949-7535.

 Missouri State Parks

 Missouri's state parks include numerous amenities, making them a great option for seasoned campers, camping newbies and those with young children.
 State park campsites start at $12 in the off-season and $13 during peak season, as well as an $8.50 reservation fee.
 Visit mostateparks.com or call 1-877-422-6766.